7 Best Barbell Trap Exercises For Mass and Strength

 There are many great trap exercises you can do with a barbell to help you build bigger traps.

-To build bigger, stronger traps, you should add the above-mentioned barbell exercises to your upper body training sessions.
+You should add the abovementioned barbell exercises to your upper body training sessions to build bigger, stronger traps.

 Barbell shrugs and barbell upright rows can be used to build up the upper traps, and pulling the shoulder blades together can be used to build up the middle and lower traps.

-To build big trap muscles, you need to have an intensive workout routine, which typically consists of about 2-3 exercises, including the upright row and shrugs.
+To build big trap muscles, you need an intensive workout routine, which typically consists of 2-3 exercises, including the upright row and shrugs.

 You should perform this workout two times a week, with at least three days of rest between each workout.